neatnik/omg.lol/info/info/extra/statuslog.md

 Description: social.lol, our Statuslog service
-Last Updated: 2022-10-08 01:52 AM EDT
+Last Updated: 2022-10-09 01:07 AM EDT

 # Statuslog

-We run a “statuslog” at [status.lol](https://status.lol) for omg.lol members.
+We run a “statuslog” for omg.lol members at [status.lol](https://status.lol).
+It’s fun!

-(More info coming soon.)
+## What’s a statuslog?

+It’s like a weblog, but it’s designed for short status updates.
+Use it to share what’s happening at the moment: what you’re reading or watching, who you’re hanging out with, what you’re munching on, or maybe how you’re feeling.
+That kind of thing.

 ## Embedding your status elsewhere